syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 ## Events to track form field interaction

-[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows you to track form field interactions using events.
+The [PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows you to track form field interactions using events.
 The interactions on the following types of form fields can be tracked using events.

 *Text
 *Check Box